NNPDF/pineappl/docs/cli-tutorial.md

 Often a good way to start understanding predictions is to plot them.
 Fortunately, this is easy with PineAPPL:

-    pineappl --silence-lhapdf plot LHCB_WP_7TEV.pineappl.lz4 CT18NNLO > plot.py
+    pineappl plot LHCB_WP_7TEV.pineappl.lz4 CT18NNLO > plot.py

 This will write a [matplotlib] script in Python.
 Note that the script is written to the standard output and redirected into `plot.py`.
-For this reason you must add `--silence-lhapdf`, because otherwise LHAPDF's banner would end up in the script and break it.
 The advantage of writing a plotting script instead of directly producing the plot is that you can change it according to your needs.
 Finally, let's run the plotting script:

     python3 plot.py